phalcon-orphanage/docs/en/reference/wamp.rst

 Download the right Phalcon
 --------------------------
 WAMP has both 32 and 64 bits versions.
-From the download section, you could choose the Phalcon for Windows accordingly to your desired architecture.
+From the `download section <http://www.phalconphp.com/download>`_, you could choose the Phalcon for Windows accordingly to your desired architecture.

 After download the Phalcon library you will have a zip file like this: